kanehekili/YoutubeDownloader/README.md

 * Via context menu entries can be removed, folders opened or files downloaded again(forced)

 * Multi selection via "CRTL+A"

+* Can also be started via terminal with "YtGui"

 ### Settings
 Clicking the "clogwheel" icon you may set the target directories for video and audio individually as well as the download quality.